-You pay copays for certain types of care (see page B-2).
-Your copay is your only cost-sharing for all of the healthcare you receive during that network visit or urgent care center visit.
+You pay copays for certain types of care (see your Summary of Benefits).
+Your copay is your only cost-sharing for all of the healthcare you receive during the visit.
+The copay covers your cost sharing for all of the healthcare you receive during a network office visit or urgent care center visit (or any other place which has a copay).
+For example, you only pay one office visit copay for all health-care you receive during the office visit, even if you received other services at the same time.

-For example: